nikumar1206/daily_projects/w8d4/reversi_solution/README.md

 # REVERSI JS STYLE

-To play the game, run: `npm start`.
+To run tests, open `SpecRunner.html` in a chrome tab.

-To run the tests, run: `npm test`.
+To play the game, run `node run_game.js` in your console.